VitaHEX-Games/HexFlow-Launcher/README.md

 * [DaedalusX64](https://github.com/Rinnegatamante/DaedalusX64-vitaGL/releases) is required for N64 games.
 * [RetroArch](https://www.retroarch.com/index.php?page=platforms) is required for other retro systems.
 * [Flycast](https://www.psx-place.com/threads/release-flycast-vita-v-1-0-3-sega-dreamcast-emulator-for-psvita-pstv.38180/) is required to play Dreamcast games.
 Also see the [compatability list](https://newflycast.rinnegatamante.it/)  as not all games are playable yet.
+* [FAKE-08](https://github.com/jtothebell/fake-08/releases) is required for PICO-8 games.
+* [ScummVM](https://www.scummvm.org/downloads/) is required for ScummVM games.

-* **Important:** If Adrenaline games aren't launching after you have finished the setup, please install [AdrBubbleBooterInstaller](https://vitadb.rinnegatamante.it/#/info/307).
-Or try installing [Adrenaline Bubble Manager](https://github.com/ONElua/AdrenalineBubbleManager/releases).
+**Important:** If Adrenaline games aren't launching after you have finished the setup, please install [Adrenaline Bubble Manager](https://github.com/ONElua/AdrenalineBubbleManager/releases).
+Or try installing [AdrBubbleBooterInstaller](https://vitadb.rinnegatamante.it/#/info/307).

 ## 3. Check your PS1 and PSP are in the right Adrenaline folders